MF International Summer School

 - Healthcare (psychiatrists, therapists, palliative care workers, social workers)

-- Coaching and counseling (including deacons and pastoral care professionals)
+- Counseling (including deacons and pastoral care professionals)

 - Humanities (philosophers, theologians, social scientists)